Real or not? Indians-Astros show some strategy; Terry Collins watch begins

 — Mets Daddy (@MetsDaddy2013) April 27, 2017

 Plays of the day.
-Well, we have Matt Carpenter's walk-off grand slam for the Cardinals, their first since Aaron Miles in 2008 (and first in extra innings since Tom Herr in 1987):
+Well, we have Matt Carpenter's walk-off grand slam for the Cardinals, their first since Aaron Miles hit one in 2008 (and first in extra innings since Tom Herr in 1987):

 That's a #walkoff - now let's go eat. https://t.co/8qEDEAAx0I #PapaSlam pic.twitter.com/2CNvQ6dVWz